stemangiola/monashMay5_tidytranscriptomics/CONTRIBUTING.md

 # What should I know before I get started?

-This repository contains the files for the TidyTranscriptomics workshop.
+This repository contains the files for the TidyTranscriptomics talk.

 By contributing, you agree that we may redistribute your work under [this repository's license](LICENSE).

 We will address your issues and/or assess your change proposal as promptly as we can.

-If you have any questions, you can reach us by creating an [Issue](https://github.com/stemangiola/monashMay5_tidytranscriptomics/issues/new/choose) in the workshop repository.
+If you have any questions, you can reach us by creating an [Issue](https://github.com/stemangiola/monashMay5_tidytranscriptomics/issues/new/choose) in the talk repository.

 # How can I contribute?